How to make paper mache with PVA glue

 paper mache recipe

-The wet paper layer method is the most straightforward, as you start by applying your newspaper strips to your shape in the same way as you do for paper mache, but using just water and no glue paper mache paste.
+The wet paper layer method is the most straightforward.
+Start by applying your newspaper strips to your shape in the same way as you do for paper mache, but using just water and no glue paper mache paste.

 Dampen the newspaper using a wet paintbrush, or dip it straight into your water pot!